This example shows how to use PID Tuner to fit a linear model to measured SISO response data.

 PID Tuner automatically adjusts the plant parameters to create a new initial guess for the plant based on the preprocessed response signal.

 PID Tuner allows you to specify a plant structure, such as One Pole, Underdamped Pair, or State-Space Model.
 In the Structure menu, choose the plant structure that best matches your response.
-You can also add a transfer delay, a zero, or an integrator to your plant.
+You can also add a transport delay, a zero, or an integrator to your plant.
 For this example, the one-pole structure gives the qualitatively correct response.
-You can make further adjustments to the plant structure and parameter values to make the estimated system's response a better match to the measured response data.
+You can make further adjustments to the plant structure and parameter values to make the estimated system’s response a better match to the measured response data.

 PID Tuner gives you several ways to adjust the plant parameters:

-Graphically adjust the estimated system's response
+Graphically adjust the response of the estimated system

 by dragging the adjustors on the plot.
 In this example, drag the red

 adjust the estimated plant time constant.
-PID Tuner recalculates system
+PID Tuner recalculates

-parameters as you do so.
-As you change the estimated system's
+system parameters as you do so.
+As you change the estimated system’s

 response, it becomes apparent that there is some time delay between